h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 # Introduction

 The RADIUS protocol [RFC2865] uses MD5 [RFC1321] to sign packets, and to obfuscate certain attributes.
 Current cryptographic research shows that MD5 is insecure, and recommends that MD5 should no longer be used.
 In addition, the dependency on MD5 makes it impossible to use RADIUS in a FIPS-140 compliant system.
-There are many discussions of issues related to MD5 which we will not repeat here.
+There are many prior discussions of MD5 insecurities which we will not repeat here.
 These discussions are most notably in [RRC6151], and in Section 3 of [RFC6421], among many others.

-This document proposes Secure RADIUS (SRADIUS), which is a transport profile for RADIUS.
+This document proposes Secure RADIUS (SRADIUS), which is a transport profile for RADIUS that removes the dependency on MD5.
 Systems which implement SRADIUS are therefore capable of being FIPS-140 compliant.

 The changes from traditional RADIUS transports are as follows: